Great to be back with you, Rush Limbaugh, America's real anchor man with talent on loan from a god.

 Tokyo Rose assumed room temperature this week.

-Well, here's the thing uh uh about this.
+Well, here's the thing about this.

-You know, you can talk about whether the Democrats engage in treason or acting like like Tokyo Rose.
+You know, you can talk about whether the Democrats engage in treason or acting like Tokyo Rose.

 This guy has a life.